 With a maximum of twenty five guests at a time the site is naturally quiet and has a relaxed, friendly and communal feel.
 As we are small the meadow is also perfect for groups of family or friends who would like to book the whole site for a get together.

-The stardome, bell tent, shepherd’s hut, gypsy caravan, living van and tent pitches are set in amongst the 4 acres of grassland.
+The stardome, bell tents, shepherd’s hut, living van and tent pitches are set in amongst the 4 acres of grassland.
 The meadow changes over the season, with short grass and flowers in April and May, long green grass and swooping house martins in June, bees and butterflies in July and tall golden seed heads in August and September.

 The cut pitches have plenty of space for a large family tent with awning and are surrounded by tall meadow grass.
 Each has its own fire pit for toasting marshmallows and warming your toes.

-The stardome, bell tent, shepherd’s hut, gypsy caravan and living van are all furnished with restored and re-purposed furniture and handmade blankets and decorations.
+The glamping options are all furnished with restored and re-purposed furniture and handmade blankets and decorations.
 You will also find a selection of good books, flowers from the farm garden and lots of local information.
 We feel strongly about the joy of outdoor cooking and provide all of the kit that you will need for your stay.
 Outside, each hut and tent we provide a large fire pit, hanging grill or hot plate, one pot wood fired rocket stove, bench and table seating and an awning.

 The camp kitchen, large campfire, compost loos, shower and bike shed, are designed to have as little environmental impact as possible and are together at one end of the site.
 We use wood fuel and solar power for heating and lighting and recycle all of the grey water created on site.
 Wherever possible waste is either re-purposed, reused as compost or recycled.